OneSignal/OneSignal-Android-SDK/MIGRATION_GUIDE.md

 **InAppMessages Namespace**
-The In App Messages namespace is accessible via `OneSignal.inAppMessages` (in Kotlin) or `OneSignal.getInAppMessages()` (in Java) and provide access to in app messages-scoped functionality.
+The In App Messages namespace is accessible via `OneSignal.InAppMessages` (in Kotlin) or `OneSignal.getInAppMessages()` (in Java) and provide access to in app messages-scoped functionality.

 | **Kotlin**                                                                     | **Java**                                                                       | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |